jeromechrist/coding-dojo-docker/README.md

 - how to access it from an aspnet core app

 ```
+below : for swarm, not needed with compose. maybe a we will do a swarm init if we have time
 docker swarm init
 docker secret create .\050-exercise-5-secrets\dbpassword.txts
 docker secret ls